OpenBB-finance/OpenBB/website/content/sdk/reference/stocks/ca/cashflow.md

 ---
 title: cashflow
-description: This page discusses the cashflow data from Marketwatch.
-It explains how to use the openbb.stocks.ca.cashflow function, its parameters, and outputs, emphasizing on a dataframe of cashflow comparisons.
+description: "This page discusses the cashflow data from Marketwatch.
+It explains how" to use the openbb.stocks.ca.cashflow function, its parameters, and outputs, emphasizing on a dataframe of cashflow comparisons.
 keywords: